 Our Gallery Training Restaurant – which is open to the public - is a sector leader in preparing the next generation of chefs and front of house staff for the Scottish Hospitality industry.

 The Campus also has two well-equipped construction workshops focusing on building skills.
 A fully equipped simulated nursery and hospital ward also allows Care, Health and Sport students to perfect their skills in these areas.

 Forth Valley College has a strong focus on promoting active travel to staff and learners.
-For help planning your route by bike or on foot, please access the Scotbug handy tool.
+For help planning your route by bike or on foot, please access the Cycling UK handy tool.

 We have great local walks and cycle paths right on our door step.